dusk-network/docs/src/content/docs/operator/guides/fast-sync.md

 service rusk start
 ```

-This process will ensure your node is up-to-date with the latest blockchain state, allowing you to sync faster and get back to participating in the network in less time.
+This process bootstraps your node with the latest available state snapshot, allowing it to sync the remaining blocks much faster than starting from genesis.

 :::note
 If you are experiencing errors in downloading the state, it might be due to some remnants of previous state syncing.
 Try to clean up with: